mcashio5/career-copilot/README.md

 - **User-focused error handling:** Network failures, invalid PDFs, missing inputs, and oversized job descriptions return clear messages instead of exposing technical errors or stack traces.

+- **Authentication:** Analyze endpoint is gated by a shared access key (X-Access-Key header); per-user auth is on the roadmap.

 ## Roadmap

 - Deploy the application to a public cloud platform